-A staggering 2,000 years ago this year (2022), some 15,000 Roman soldiers built Hadrian’s Wall following Roman Emperor Hadrian’s visit to Britain.
+A staggering 2,000 years ago, some 15,000 Roman soldiers built Hadrian’s Wall following Roman Emperor Hadrian’s visit to Britain.
 Its purpose: to serve as the northern frontier of the Roman Empire, which it did for 300 years, separating territories that were controlled by the Picts.

-The original wall was 73 miles long – now 192 – and homed 80 milecastles (small forts) all exactly the same, as well as six large forts that functioned like armed cities.
+The original wall was 73 miles long – now stretching 192 miles – and homed 80 milecastles (small forts) all exactly the same, as well as six large forts that functioned like armed cities.

 Fast forward to today, and Hadrian’s Wall is a popular destination for walkers and cyclers looking for a challenge.
 Made even more famous by Alfred Wainwright who, in 1973, famously mapped the Coast to Coast route along (and adjacent to) the wall.

 So if you’re planning on walking Hadrian’s Wall Coast to Coast, here’s everything you need to know before you set off.

 - Average time to complete the Coast to Coast: 16 days

 - Counties Traversed: Cumbria and North Yorkshire